Frequently Asked Questions

 Q: Are your residence halls co-ed?

 A: Augustana's six residence halls are all co-ed by floor.
+Our Healthy Living Community, located on the third floor of Granskou Hall, is co-ed by room.

 Q: Can my friends of opposite gender visit me in my room?